Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting: Regularity theory for the elliptic problem

 with norm

-The norm on $Z$ is equivalent with norm of $u$ in $H^1(\Omega)$ by Korn's and Poincar\'e's inequalities originating from \cite{NeHla1970a}, see also \cite[Proposition~3.13]{AceAmConGho2021}.
-We present it here for readers convenience.
-The essential part of the lemma below is taken from \cite[Proposition~3.13]{AceAmConGho2021}.
-The last equivalence of norms is standard Korn's inequality.
+The norm in $\VV$ is equivalent to the norm in $H^1(\Omega)$ due to Korn's and Poincar\'e's inequalities, originally established in \cite{NeHla1970a}; see also \cite[Proposition~3.13]{AceAmConGho2021}.
+For reader's convenience, we present it here.
+The essential part of Lemma~\ref{lem:korn} is taken from \cite[Proposition~3.13]{AceAmConGho2021}.
+The last equivalence of norms is the standard Korn's inequality.

 \begin{lemma} Let $\Omega$ be a bounded Lipschitz domain.
-Then, for all $u\in H^1(\Omega)$ with $u\cdot \nu=0$ on $\partial\Omega$, we have
+Then, for all $u\in H^1(\Omega)$ with $u_\nu=0$ on $\partial\Omega$, we have

 if $\Omega$ is \nas, and